 Vincent van de Wijngaard celebrates Monsieur Louis Vuitton's 200th birthday.

-Two hundred visionaries who participated in this huge birthday celebration created a new piece shown worldwide at Louis Vuitton’s shop windows, and are auctioned.
+Two hundred visionaries participated in this huge birthday celebration created a new piece shown worldwide at Louis Vuitton’s shop windows, and are auctioned.

 Vincent is a traveler, a seeker, but foremost, a storyteller.
 His projects have since taken him to more than seventy countries, fostering an appreciation and familiarity with diverse cultures that lends a unique international perspective to his work.